-Chuwar, a partly developed residential suburb, is eight km north-east of central Ipswich.
+Chuwar, a partly developed residential suburb, is 8 km north-east of central Ipswich.
 It lies between the Brisbane River (Colleges Crossing) and the former colliery district of Tivoli.

 The name originated in 1848 as a parish name given by the colonial surveyor, James Warner.
 In 1886, when the area had been occupied by farmers, the name 'Chuwar' was given to a settlement around the intersection of Mt Crosby and Junction Roads.